 If you’ve been planning to help your dog bring new puppies into the world, her pregnancy can be an exciting time!
 Before and during your pooch’s pregnancy, you should educate yourself on how to care for her.
-Ensure that she gets the proper nutrition and vet care, and that she feels safe and happy for a healthy pregnancy.
+It’s important to ensure that she gets the proper nutrition and vet care and that she feels safe and happy for a healthy pregnancy.
+Here’s how to care for a pregnant dog:

 What to Expect When Your Dog is Expecting